6 Minute Read

 Canyon View Park & Playground

-Canyon View Park is off 24 Road and with the perfect cool weather that Fall brings this park can provide hours of fun.
-The park offers a colorful playground equipped for children of all ages.
-As the weather cools down a bit, it’s a perfect time to catch up on some fun on the playground, equipped with swings, monkey bars, and even a toddler zipline.
-The park also has an expansive field to play catch, tag or even fly a kite with the Fall breeze.
-Canyon View Park offers even more options for adventures, including picnic tables and a pond.
-Pups are allowed but must be on a leash or under voice control or take them to visit Canyon View Park’s Dog Park and let your furry friend find some four-legged friends of their own!
+Canyon View Park is only ten minutes from Downtown.
+The park offers a colorful playground equipped for children of all ages, is wheelchair accessible and is an ADA-accessible playground, thoughtfully designed so everyone can play.
+There is a variety of equipment including swings, monkey bars, and even a toddler zipline.
+The park also has a pond, an expansive field to play catch, tag or even fly a kite with the autumn breeze.
+Pups are allowed but must be on a leash or under voice control.
+Let your furry friend run wild at Canyon View Park’s Dog Park and find some four-legged friends of their own!

 For more ways to experience Grand Junction, check out the Official Grand Junction Visitor Guide.